-A twist on the classic, a bit of mezcal, ancho chile liqueur and spicy bitters combine forces to give the Negroni a smoky and piquant finish.
-“The most common misconception around spicy cocktails is that they're just heat and no nuance or flavor—but when you tap into spice with actual flavor by using the right ingredients, you can create a nice, savory drink with some serious heat,” says Erin Cusick, a bartender at Clover Club in New York City.
+If that’s still not sufficient for the heat seekers, Cusick offers another method to raise your drink’s position on the Scoville scale.
 “For some extra kick, you could infuse your mezcal or any other base spirit with your own custom pepper combination,” Cusick adds.
-“This could be as simple as throwing some sliced jalapeños into a container of spirit, or a curated mélange of hot peppers, depending on the flavors and level of heat you’re hoping to achieve.
-Either way, check in on the mixture after one hour to see how you like it, and then taste every hour after that until you deem it ready.
-If you want extremely spicy, you can confidently leave the infusion overnight and see what it tastes like the next day.”
+“This could be as simple as throwing some sliced jalapenos into a container of spirit, or a curated mélange of hot peppers, depending on the flavors and level of heat you’re hoping to achieve.
+Either way, check on the mixture after one hour, and then taste every hour after that until you deem it ready.
+If you want extremely spicy, you can leave the infusion overnight and see what it tastes like the next day.”

-With your newfound spice skills, there’s a whole world of possibility that lies ahead.
-Choose your own adventure, starting with this Spicy Negroni recipe by Cusick herself.
+With your newfound spice skills, there’s a whole world of possibility ahead.
+Play with fire, starting with Cusick’s Spicy Negroni.

 Click Play to See This Spicy Negroni Come Together